-- Staffing arrangements meet the needs of all children and ensure their safety. - Children are adequately supervised, including whilst eating, and decide how to deploy staff to ensure children's needs are met. - They inform parents about staff deployment, and, when relevant and practical, aim to involve them in these decisions. - Children are always within sight or hearing of staff. - Only those aged 17 are included in ratios if they are suitable, and that staff under 17 are always supervised.
-Suitable students on long term placements and volunteers aged 17 or over, and staff working as apprentices in early education aged 16 or over may be included in the ratios if the provider is satisfied that they are competent and responsible.
+- Managers appointed on or after 1 January 2024 have already achieved a suitable level 2 qualification in maths or will do so within two years of starting in the position. - There is a named deputy who is capable and qualified to take charge in the class teacher absence.
+Harri Sembi will provide cover for the EYFS class teacher in their absence and is deemed fully qualified to do so by the headteacher. - At least half of the staff hold at least an approved level 2 qualification. - To count within the ratios at level 3, staff holding an Early Years Educator qualification will also have achieved a suitable level 2 qualification in English. - Staffing arrangements meet the needs of all children and ensure their safety. - Children are adequately supervised, including whilst eating, and decide how to deploy staff to ensure children's needs are met. - They inform parents about staff deployment, and, when relevant and practical, aim to involve them in these decisions. - Children are usually within sight and hearing of staff, but always within sight or hearing.
+Whilst eating, children will be within sight and hearing of a member of staff. - Suitable students on long term placements and volunteers aged 17 or over, and staff working as apprentices in early education aged 16 or over, may be included in the ratios at the level below their level of study, if the provider is satisfied that they are competent and responsible.